freerobby/tesla-service-manual/_posts/2018-01-22-front-radar-calibration.md

 Note: it can take up to 50 miles of driving for Autopilot to self-calibrate after a radar calibration.
 In such cases you will continue to see the DAFU message for some time even after the radar is properly adjusted.

+### Gasket Removal (Recommended)

+If your radar still has a beauty gasket around it, and you drive in subfreezing temperatures, it is recommended that you remove it.
+Instructions can be found [here]({% post_url 2018-01-22-front-radar-beauty-gasket-removal %}).

 ## References and Citations

 I originally posted this information in response to a thread on TMC.
 It can be found [here](https://teslamotorsclub.com/tmc/posts/2496658).